RiccardoBiondi/segmentation/docs/source/script.rst

 -----

-Even if with the script a set of pre-estimated centroids is provided, we also provide a script to train other set of centroids.
+Even if with the script a set of pre-estimated centroids is provided, we also provide a script to train another set of centroids.
 To perform the training simply organize the scans resulting from the lung extraction into the same folder, this will be the training set.
-Now simply the the training script:
+Now simply the training script:

 .. code-block:: bash